Alibaba's Suning deal a riposte to growing might of rival JD.com

 GROWING THREAT

-In January, Ma apologized for his barbs about JD.com and its business model, saying he had spoken too openly.
+In January, Ma apologised for his barbs about JD.com and its business model, saying he had spoken too openly.

 JD.com's recent growth in the total value of goods sold on its platforms is likely to have given Ma more reasons for reflection.